nargesG/delivery-fee-calculator/README.md

 - There is a main calculator function `calcultorDeliveryFee.ts` which uses some of sub-calculator functions to process the whole conditions and corners of a delivery fee.
 For example, calculating the distance fee would be done in `getCartFee.ts`

+- All of the calculator functions are located in `utils` folder.

 - The cart value could be zero in UI (as it could be possible to have free items in cart or a voucher used)

 - The number of items could not reasonably be zero because if there is no item inside of the cart, there